Mark Bryan: Hootie & the Blowfish

-Solo career
+Other work

-Since moving to Charleston, South Carolina, in 1999, Bryan has produced full-length albums, as well as co-written and produced songs for other artists.
+Since moving to Charleston, South Carolina in 1999, Bryan has produced full-length albums, as well as co-written and produced songs for other artists.

 He was also involved in founding the College of Charleston Radio Station, and is helping to develop a music industry concentration there.

 In 2001, Bryan founded Carolina Studios, a local nonprofit after school music recording and technology program that helps children ages 8–18 thrive in music and the arts.
 Bryan became a chairman on the board of Carolina Studios in 2007.

 In 2012, Bryan partnered with NASCAR driver Denny Hamlin to create Pro-Am Jam, a yearly golf event for the Denny Hamlin Foundation, Carolina Studios, and Student Transportation of America Education Foundation.

 In 2009, Mark created Chucktown Music Group, partnering with long-time friend Ashley Flowers in 2014.
 Chucktown Music Group offers services to local artists including music licensing, promotion, marketing and industry connection.

 Bryan has also created, executive produced, and hosted a Southeast Emmy Award winning show called Live at the Charleston Music Hall.

 Bryan created a band with Hank Futch of The Blue Dogs and Gary Greene of Cravin Melon.
-One of their songs, The Great Beyond is the theme song for Live at the Charleston Music Hall.
+One of their songs, "The Great Beyond", is the theme song for Live at the Charleston Music Hall.